Knuxfan24/KnuxLib/README.md

 - [Hedgehog Engine 2010 Collision (.orc)](KnuxLib/Engines/Hedgehog/Collision_2010.cs).
 Only reads about half the format but does have an OBJ exporter that exports the basic collision geometry.

+- [Hedgehog Engine Rangers Collision (.btmesh)](KnuxLib/Engines/Hedgehog/Collision_Rangers.cs).
+Only has a reader that misses the bounding volume hierarchy data for the meshes, also has quite a few unknown values.

 - [Hedgehog Engine Scene Effect Collision (.bin.fxcol)](KnuxLib/Engines/Hedgehog/SceneEffectCollision.cs).
 Has extremely basic reading and writing (which produces binary identical files to the originals), but the actual purpose of the data and their actual structures is yet to be researched.

 - [Nu2 Engine Scenes (.nus/.nux/.gsc)](KnuxLib/Engines/Nu2/Scene.cs) and the chunks that make them up.
 Most of the GameCube version of this format is handled for reading (with one unknown chunk structure), the Xbox version is missing the Texture Set and Geometry Set chunks and the PlayStation 2 version is missing the Texture Set, Material Set, Geometry Set and SPEC Set chunks.
 This format also currently lacks any form of Save, Export or Import function.